"LaTreice is better than coffee."

 My mission is curate spaces where individuals are welcomed to experience radical wellness, by reconnecting with their inner drum - the heart, by redirecting their pain receptors through touch, by exploring new challenges that invite us to re-imagine and diversify our personal wellness strategies.

 "Empower your 'no' and liberate your 'yes'." - LaTreice V. Branson

 Wellness is an extension of our self-care practice.
 Caring for the self is a reflection of our self-awareness, self-acceptance, and self-love.
-The RAW Method welcomes participants to re-imagine wellness through nature photography, guided conversations, leadership trainings, collaborative art making and adventures in Mother Nature.
+The RAW Method welcomes participants to re-imagine wellness through nature-informed performances, lectures, guided conversations, leadership trainings, collaborative music-making and adventures in nature.

 With a focus on the rested life, encouraging physical endurance and spiritual renewal, rest is not achieved in sleep state alone, but in the amplitude, trough and crest of the awakened soul.
 There is a flow to the rested life, and as we remain alert to both spiritual and natural frequencies, we are able to allow wisdom to guide and preserve our energy.

 Becoming well is challenging, and it not always comfortable.
 There is no immediate gratification in this method, but the long-term benefits are sustaining.
 What we must do to sustain a state of well-being will require adventure; we must be willing to reach outside of our comfort zone and explore new strategies to strengthen the mind, body and spirit through preparedness,patience,adaptation, perseverance, and rest.